angelaanjorin/Hair-Hotty/README.md

 ### Acknowledgements
 - Huge thank you to my mentor Gareth McGirr for all the help and resources.
-- The Slack community and especially Indrek who listened to my struggles during development once again.
+- The Slack community and tutor support were very helpful.

 ### Comments
-I wouldn´t have started without the urging and help of my partner Eric Jones with this training for full stack developer from Code Institute.
-And it was a very rearding journey and I thank him whole heardetly.
+I wouldn´t have started without the urging and help of my partner Eric Jones with this training for full-stack developers from Code Institute.
+And it was a very rewarding journey, and I thank him wholeheartedly.
+I want to thank my children Lucas and Gabriel for thier patience and understanding throughout my training.
+Thank you to my parents and siblings for thier support.